Wall Street Pummels Stitch Fix Inc. (SFIX) After Recent Earnings Report

-Stitch Fix Inc. (NASDAQ:SFIX) went up by 1.46% from its latest closing price compared to the recent 1-year high of $113.76.
-The company’s stock price has collected -8.19% of loss in the last five trading sessions.
-Press Release reported on 11/17/21 that Stitch Fix Announces Date for First Quarter Fiscal Year 2022 Earnings Release and Conference Call
+Stitch Fix Inc. (NASDAQ:SFIX) went down by -5.66% from its latest closing price compared to the recent 1-year high of $113.76.
+The company’s stock price has collected -7.80% of loss in the last five trading sessions.
+Press Release reported 16 hours ago that Snipp Interactive Announces Appointment of New Board Member Brian Tunick, Nine Time Award Winning Wall Street Analyst in the Consumer/Retail Space

 Is It Worth Investing in Stitch Fix Inc. (NASDAQ :SFIX) Right Now?